hissy-cat-studio/Rosie/README.md

 # Rosie
-An engine building, worker placement game about Rosie the Riveter. copyright 2019 Hissy Cat Studio
+An engine building, worker placement game about Rosie the Riveter.

+Copyright 2019 Hissy Cat Studio